GayashanMaduranga/SAKS/README.md

 # SAKS
 Please create an anaconda environment using the environment.yml file and run the jupyter notebook for the answers.
 Django web application is in web_application folder.

-## Instructions for web application
+## Instructions for the web application

 Execute the following commands before running the server